 When assessing, specifically take note of the outsourced firms’ financial stability, services, and how essential to your everyday operations the function of the outsourced firm is.

-If your outsourcing partner fails due to the financial health of their company, it will jeopardize the services they are providing for you.
+If your outsourcing partner fails due to the financial health of the company of their company, it will jeopardize the services they are providing for you.

 3. Hidden Costs